zhenrong-wang/lichat/README.md

 ## 4. Problems and Future Works

+Currently there are many problems:

-Currently the session management is done by `client addr`, which obviously is not suitable for real world asymmetric networking.
-The `client addr` probably drifts when the client device is in private network behind NAT or other devices.
+- The session management is done by `client addr`, which obviously is not suitable for real world asymmetric networks:
+  - The `client addr` probably drifts when the client device is in private network behind NAT or other devices.

-Currently the messages are not encrypted.
-That's not good at all.
+- The messages are not encrypted.
+- The user database is not persistent.

-In summary, this project is in its very preliminery stage.
+Anyway, this project is in its very preliminery stage.
 It is functional, but there are still lots of things to do.

 If you are interested, please feel free to contribute.